PLtier/github-dagger-workflow-project/README.md

 # ITU BDS SDSE'24 - Project

-This project is part of the Software Development and Software Engineering at ITU.
-The original project description can be found [here](https://github.com/lasselundstenjensen/itu-sdse-project)
+This project is part of the Software Development and Software Engineering course at ITU.
+The original project description can be found [here](https://github.com/lasselundstenjensen/itu-sdse-project).

 In this project we were tasked with restructuring a Python monolith using the concepts we have learned throughout the course.
 This project contains a [Dagger workflow](https://github.com/PLtier/github-dagger-workflow-project/blob/main/pipeline.go) and a [GitHub workflow](https://github.com/PLtier/github-dagger-workflow-project/blob/main/.github/workflows/test_action.yml).